joequant/scms/NScrypt/deployment/Readme.md

 - in the NScrypt directory, run 'vagrant up'
 - ssh nscrypt
 - $nscrypt> cd nscrypt
-- $nscrypt> bundle install
+- $nscrypt> sudo bundle install
-- $nscrupt> rails server -b 0.0.0.0
+- $nscrypt> rails server -b 0.0.0.0

 ## Installing on a remote server

 - Install Ansible on your PC (brew install ansible)
 - Create an inventory file.
 This is a text file with the name of the remote server (such that  ssh <remote-server-name> works).
 - On your local PC, cd to NScrypt/deployment
-- run 'ansible-playbook -K -i<path to inventoryfile> playbook.yml'
+- run 'ansible-playbook -K -i [path to inventoryfile] playbook.yml'